stelabouras/privacy-manifest/README.md

 or privacy collected data frameworks [^2].

-The tool detects and parses the source files of the project as well as the frameworks added in the Xcode project's Build Phase.
+The tool detects and parses the source files of the project as well as the frameworks added in the Xcode project's Build Phase or in the Swift Package dependencies.
 It does not perform any sort of analysis beyond the simple line-by-line check for the existence of the method calls or symbols that Apple has already published.

 ## Installation